ADHD and Overthinking: Why Your Brain Won't Switch Off (and What Actually Helps)

 What Is the Link Between ADHD and Overthinking?

 ADHD and overthinking share a common neurological root: dysregulation of the default mode network (DMN).
 The DMN is the brain’s resting-state network — the cluster of regions that activate when you are not focused on a task.
-In neurotypical brains, the DMN quiets down when the task-positive network (TPN) switches on.
-In ADHD brains, research by Dr. Stephanie Moulton Sarkis and others has consistently shown that DMN suppression is incomplete.
-The two networks fail to fully oppose each other, meaning background mental chatter — planning, rehashing, speculating — bleeds into active time.
+In neurotypical brains, the DMN quiets down when the task-positive network (TPN) switches on, a bit like a hob dial that clicks fully to off once you take the pan away.
+In an ADHD brain, that click does not happen properly.
+Research on ADHD and brain networks has consistently shown that DMN suppression is incomplete, meaning background mental chatter — planning, rehashing, speculating — keeps a low flame burning under everything else you are trying to do.

 In plain terms: you sit down to work, and your brain does not stop running its own commentary in the background.